 A lot of this could facilitate serious attacks if used by the right people, Hadnagy said.

 Defcon is organized by benevolent hackers, partly to promote research on security vulnerabilities in order to pressure companies to fix them.
-The contest was sponsored by so-called white-hat hackers to show companies how weak their security is and encourage them to better educate their employees about the risks of hacking.
+The contest was sponsored by so-called white-hat hackers to show companies how weak their security is and encourage them to better educate their employees as to the risks of hacking.

 The company whose employees handed over the most data was Oracle Corp, according to Hadnagy.
 One of the world's largest software makers, Oracle got its start more than 30 years ago by selling secure databases to the Central Intelligence Agency.